OlegMishin/A500_8MB_ide/README.md

 # A500_8MB_ide
- Amiga 500 *MB FastRAM and IDE interface
+ Amiga 500 8MB FastRAM and IDE interface